1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Obstruction of Bile Duct?

-An obstruction of the bile duct occurs when one or more ducts carrying bile from your liver to your small intestine become blocked.
-This blockage stops normal bile flow, causing bile to build up in the liver and potentially leading to irritation, infection, or liver damage.
+A blocked bile duct is a complication that is formed when one or more passages that pass bile secreted by your liver through to your small intestine are blocked.
+Such obstruction prevents the normal movement of the biles, which causes the bile to accumulate in the liver and may eventually result in irritation, infection, or liver damage.
 (ICD-10 code K83.1)

 Common Symptoms